Shyness vs. Introverted

 In the working day as an introvert entrepreneur, knowing when to say NO! and set boundaries to your outward time is very important to avoid burnout.

 Nothing is Black and White!

 Introversion is not an all or nothing characteristic, and no one type is better than another.
-The purpose of classification helps us manage our energy and time to suit our personality. learning to cope with the external stimulation and distractions and build in recovery time to your working week after big events will keep you healthier and happier in the long term.
+The purpose of classification helps us manage our energy and time to suit our personality.
+We can learn how to cope with the external stimulation and distractions and build in recovery time to your working week after big events will keep you healthier and happier in the long term.

 Myers Briggs and Me

 I am an INFJ...It stands for Introverted, iNtuitive, Feeling, Judging.
 INFJ indicates a person who is energised by time alone (Introverted), who focuses on ideas and concepts rather than facts and details (iNtuitive), who makes decisions based on feelings and values (Feeling) and who prefers to be planned and organised rather than spontaneous and flexible (Judging).